In 2001, the brilliant British writer Douglas Adams left us Earthlings behind.

 If at this point you don’t understand the Ultimate Answer or the Ultimate Question, don’t panic.

-Just listen to The Hitchhiker's Guide to the Galaxy radio series, or read the book version.
-Or watch the BBC TV adaptation.
-(Never mind the unfortunate movie version.)
+Just listen to The Hitchhiker's Guide to the Galaxy radio series, or read the book version, published in 1979.
+Or watch the BBC Television adaptation, first aired in 1981.
+Then you’ll probably also want to watch the 2005 movie version.